 So maybe beauty isn’t good for your personality and this doesn’t help personal fulfillment?

-For example, while fashion models are expected to look great, they are not valued for abilities or skills—unless you view appearing great all the time is in itself a talent.
+For example, while fashion models are expected to look great, they are not valued for abilities or skills—unless you view appearing great all the time as a talent.

-If we all need to feel competent, yet the pretty they just have to exist, and aren’t required to do anything, or become skilled in any endeavour, and this may not be good for them psychologically.
+If we all need to feel competent, yet the pretty just have to exist and aren’t required to do anything or become skilled in any endeavor, this may not be good for them psychologically.

 Models may have to regularly suppress their wishes for the whims of clients and employers, interfering with a universal basic psychological need for autonomy.
 The hectic geographically mobile lifestyle might also prevent opportunities for anything other than superficial relationships, ensuring the universal psychological need for relatedness won’t be met.

-In an age of celebrity being physically attractive is extremely valued, above most other qualities, so to be very beautiful is also to court attention perhaps especially so in the modern era.
+In an age of celebrity, being physically attractive is extremely valued above most other qualities, so to be very beautiful is also to court attention.
 This should surely make the pretty happy?
-But forceful attention-seeking, longings for admiration, excessive desires for reassurance over your own specialness, are the personality drivers which lie behind the achievement of fame.
+But forceful attention-seeking, longing for admiration, and excessive desires for reassurance over your own specialness are the personality drivers which lie behind the achievement of fame.

-Until very recently, according to the psychological research, whether being pretty predisposes you to misery or feeling marvellous remained an open question.
+Until very recently, according to psychological research, whether being pretty predisposes you to misery or feeling marvelous remained an open question.